-Extradition News: UAE applies to Spain for the extradition of a British National accused of breach o
+Extradition News: UAE applies to Spain for the extradition of a British National

 The UAE is increasing its efforts to extradite foreign nationals who have returned to their own countries.
 A number of the extradition requests have been initiated as a result of business disputes.
 Others have been for allegations of theft, breach of trust or fraud, sometimes arising from debt alone.